joelfiddes/cv-markdown/index.md

 ## Core competences
 `Tech`
-* Hydro-meteorological climate service development and delivery
+Hydro-meteorological climate service development and delivery.

-* Data systems, data sharing from technology to politics of data
+Data systems, data sharing from technology to politics of data.

-* Land-surface glacio-hydrological modelling and model development with focus on mountain environments.
+Land-surface glacio-hydrological modelling and model development with focus on mountain environments.

 Environmental analysis using climate data and other large datasets.